Biogradska Gora: History of the Park

-When Kolašin was liberated from Turkish rule in 1878, people from the Morača and Rovca presented a part of the forest to King Nikola I Petrović-Njegoš of Montenegro.
-This forest was known as "Branik Kralja Nikole" and was protected.
+When Kolašin was liberated from Ottoman rule in 1878, people from the Morača and Rovca presented a part of the forest to King Nicholas I Petrović-Njegoš of Montenegro.
+This forest was known as "Branik Kralja Nikole" (Bulwark of King Nicholas) and was protected.

 Biogradska Gora was proclaimed a National Park in 1952.
 International protection (via UNESCO) was added in 1977 as part of the Man and the Biosphere Programme (MAB).

 Open to visitors for a modest charge, it is popular in the summer for tourists seeking a cooler environment than the coast.

 Historical events

 Nearby the National Park, a battle occurred with forces of the Ottoman Empire facing Montenegrins in the 1858 Battle of Kolašin.
 There were also important battles fought in the First Balkan War of 1912 and this region represented the center of activities of partisans in World War II.
 For years back, shepherds used rich pasture in this region for grazing sheep and cattle.